How It Works

 3. For the second question in #2, what might be a new ritual you can put in place to better align with your intended tone?
 Here's some inspiration from other companies:

-OXO has an entire wall where lost gloves are hung to remind their team of all the different types of hands they must design their products for.
+- OXO has an entire wall where lost gloves are hung to remind their team of all the different types of hands they must design their products for.

-At Southwest's HQ employees gather on the roof for Monday afternoon landing parties where they have drinks, watch Southwest planes land at the nearby airport, and rate each pilot's performance.
+-At Southwest's HQ employees gather on the roof for Monday afternoon landing parties where they have drinks, watch Southwest planes land at the nearby airport, and rate each pilot's performance.

 - At Starbucks new retail hires are "required to taste and document their reactions to all the coffee blends on offer at Starbucks" in order to show how important it is to know the product.